s-ol/alive/docs/guide.md

 two parameters, `a` and `b`.
 The last part of the function definition is called the *function body*.

-A function created using [fn][] can be called like an operator.
+A function created using [fn][] can be called just like an operator.
 When a function is called, the parameters to the function are defined with the names given in the definition, and then the function body is executed.
 The previous example is equivalent to the following:

     (import* math)